Joe McIntyre (Coronation Street): Storylines

 On 8 January 2010, Joe marries Gail, with Joe thrilled that his problems are finally over.
-She is given away by Ted, and the best man is Gail's son Nick.
+She is given away by Ted, and the best man is Nick.
 At the reception in the Rovers, Joe is horrified when Rick turns up again.
 Rick tells Joe that he would now have to pay interest, £500 for the next ten weeks, costing at least £5,000.
 He also threatens Joe again and Joe becomes scared of what will happen to his daughter.
 Before Joe and Gail leave to go on their honeymoon, Joe tells Jason to look after Tina and watch her.
 Upon their return, Joe is anxious for a sale of the house so that he can pay back Rick and when David sabotages viewings as he can't afford somewhere else to live; he contacts a company about a quick-sale.
 Joe acknowledges that this means selling for less than half the asking price and attempts to do so behind Gail's back.
-During this time, Joe sinks to new lows when he is caught stealing from a cancer charity box by Bill Webster (Peter Armitage) who is appalled, though Joe tries to deny his actions.
+During this time, Joe sinks to new lows when he is caught stealing from a cancer charity box by Bill who is appalled, though Joe tries to deny his actions.
 Gail unexpectedly arrives home whilst Joe is showing the quick-sale company around and angrily asks them to leave.
 She then confronts Joe and reveals that she has decided to take the house off the market and find another way to solve the debt, as she feels sorry for David.
 Joe is apoplectic with rage and shouts at Gail which leads out into the street with Joe insulting Gail with the claim that all her men end up doomed, resulting in Gail slapping him.
 Joe eventually begs for forgiveness and confesses that the person he owes money to is a loan shark, and that he has threatened his family.
 He tells Gail that he's petrified of what Rick might do and she comforts him.